erezsh/typecast/README.md

 I will be the first to admit that this library is experimental, not only implementation but also in concept.
 Powerful tools are easy to abuse, so I advise potential users to think critically about whether this library is the right solution for their problems, or will it only add a new problem in the long run.

-Also, this library obviously adds some overhead, so it's not recommended for you in speed-critical code.
+Also, this library obviously adds some overhead, so it's not recommended for use in speed-critical code.

 # Support